When it comes to marijuana, it doesn't always get a good spin. However, as more research is conducted on CBD, more benefits are being discovered.

 CBD Could Be Helpful For Other Conditions

-CBD has already been scientifically shown to be helpful for more than treating psychosis.
-While federal rules prohibit advertising CBD as a treatment for a particular condition, people are buying CBD for a variety of them.
+While federal rules prohibit advertising CBD as a treatment for a particular condition, people are buying CBD for a variety of reasons.

-For example, CBD has been shown to have multiple benefits including helping relieve pain, easing anxiety and depression, help side effects from cancer treatment, and even reduce acne.
-There’s also research that suggests CBD may be helpful for those with neurological conditions including multiple sclerosis, Tourette syndrome, and epilepsy.
+For example, CBD has been shown to have multiple benefits.
+There's also research that suggests CBD may be helpful for those with neurological conditions.
 In fact, the FDA has already approved CBD products aimed at treating childhood epilepsy.

 More Research is Needed